 This year's Annual Report celebrates the effectiveness of members, supporters, and outside agencies working together.
-This year we ran four national events, and numerous regional ones, none of which would have been possible without the cooperation of members, supporters, volunteers, and funders.
-These groups working together is what empowers HFNZ to continue to deliver on our mission:

-Improving the lives and long-term outcomes of people impacted by bleeding disorders pharmaceutical companies who provide support for HFNZ programmes and activities.
+This year we ran four national events, and numerous regional ones, none of which would have been possible without the cooperation of members, supporters, pharmaceutical companies who provide support for HFNZ programmes and activities.
 Their support is the cornerstone to all the great work we are able do.